 At 32, Cone has been trying to elevate her golf game as a mid-amateur.
 She finished T6 at the Vermont Women’s Amateur last week and this week is making her debut in the Massachusetts Women’s Amateur.

-“The last couple it’s been a goldmine the last couple years to get back into it,” Cone said.
+“It’s been a goldmine the last couple of years to get back into it,” Cone said.
 “For me personally, it takes a lot of time and dedication to get my game back to the level that I want it to be.”

 While golf isn’t quite the same high-adrenaline sport as skiing is, she still gets her fix outside of golf.
 Cone is into all sorts of athletic pursuits – everything from cycling to kite surfing.
 She also made news in 2011 when she had to hike out of her hometown on a trail to catch her flight to Denver.
 At that time, Hurricane Irene had damaged or washed out all the roads leading out of Killington.